Updated on May 9th, 2023

-A landlord notice to enter is a letter sent to a tenant notifying them of entrance into their leased property.
-Most states require between 24 to 48 hours’ notice.
-It can be placed on or under the tenant’s door and electronic communication (e-mail or text message) should also be made.
+A landlord notice to enter is a letter sent to a tenant notifying them that the landlord needs to access their leased property.
+Except for emergencies, tenants have a right to privacy, and landlords are obligated in many states to send this notice before entering.
+The notice period for most states is between 24 to 48 hours.
+The notice can be placed on or under the tenant’s door or can be delivered electronically.

-- Repairs and maintenance – To fix a reported issue or for the landlord to check smoke and carbon monoxide detectors.
+- Repairs and Maintenance – When the tenant has reported an issue or if the landlord needs to perform routine checks (e.g., smoke and carbon monoxide detectors).

-- Lease violations – To prove a lease violation, such as having an unauthorized guest or pet.
+- Lease Violations – When the landlord needs to prove a lease violation, such as having an unauthorized guest or pet.

-- Inspection – When the tenant is about to vacate the premises to check for property damage.
+- Inspection – To check for damage after a lease is terminated and the tenant is about to vacate the premises.

 - Abandonment – If there is reason to believe the tenant no longer lives on the property.